dgladyshev/template_based_http_client/README.md

 1. script will take all user ids from ids.list.example
 2. one by one, it will execute json.template.example request, changing TEMPLATE_VARIABLE string inside template with user ids from list
+3. requests will go on url example.com with HTTP method PUT (all methods with unempty request body are supported)
-3. so you will send custom JSON request for each id from list
+4. so you will send custom JSON request for each id from list

 ##Use cases